maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 #### Iterating Over Strings

-- We can also use strings with `for-range`
+- We can also use `for-range` on strings
 - `for-range` accesses the *runes* in a string in order
   - `i` - Number of bytes
   - `v` - The rune